You can run all types of tests in CI pipeline, including integration tests, functional tests, mutation tests, unit

 These Harness CI features can improve test times:

 - Test Intelligence: Test Intelligence speeds up your test cycles by running only the unit tests required to confirm the quality of the code changes that triggered a build.
 You must use the Run Tests step to enable Test Intelligence.

-- Parallelism: You can use parallelism with either the Run or Run Tests steps to speed up test times.
-For more information, go to Speed Up CI Test Pipelines Using Parallelism.
+- Test splitting (parallelism): You can use parallelism with either the Run or Run Tests steps to speed up test times.
+For more information, go to Split tests in Run steps or Split tests with Test Intelligence.